stryker-mutator/mutation-testing-elements/docs/implementing-real-time-reporting.md

 data: null
 ```

-## Caveat
+## Limitations

 Please note that if a user refreshes the page while realtime reporting is ongoing, all the state will be lost.
-We have no plans on doing anything to combat this.
-Instead, it is possible to do the following:
+To keep this state, the following can be done:

 1. Keep track of every mutant event that has been tested.
-When a client connects (browser), send said events.
+When a browser reconnects, send all previous mutant results.
-2. When mutation testing is complete, write the full report to disk again.
-This way the report will still be filled when the user refreshes the page.
+2. If the report is opened from a file, it is possible to write the report to disk once the mutation testing process is done.
+If the user refreshes the page, they will see the full report.